CoffeeWarrior/InsagramClone/ReadMe.md

 The following **required** functionality is completed:

-- [x] User can view the last 20 posts submitted to "Instagram".
+- [x] User can sign up to create a new account using Parse authentication.
-- [x] The user should switch between different tabs - viewing all posts (feed view), compose (capture photos form camera) and profile tabs (posts made) using fragments and a Bottom Navigation View.
-(2 points)
+- [x] User can log in and log out of his or her account.
+- [x] The current signed in user is persisted across app restarts.
-- [x] User can pull to refresh the last 20 posts submitted to "Instagram".
+- [x] User can take a photo, add a caption, and post it to "Instagram".

 The following **optional** features are implemented: